waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Journey Planner Agent:** Takes a start and end point across multiple maps and suggests a series of intermediate `path_and_execute` calls to break up long journeys.
 - **Exploration Strategist Agent:** Takes the output of `find_reachable_unseen_tiles` and suggests the most logical next navigation goal to maximize map discovery.

-# Appendix: Completed Investigations

-- **Violet Mart Path Puzzle:** Path to the clerk is blocked by a Cooltrainer M. Deprioritized.
-- **Sprout Tower 2F Pillar Puzzle:** Central pillar is unmovable after initial interaction with a Sage.
-Deprioritized until other Sages are defeated or new triggers are discovered.
-- **Ruins of Alph 'ESCAPE' Puzzle:** Unsolvable at present.
-Requires unobtained items or abilities (e.g., Flash, Itemfinder, Escape Rope, Strength).

 # Core Failure Patterns & Lessons Learned

 ## 1. State & Positional Hallucination